lamaabbaker/Twitter-Stream-Processing/README.md

    - The producer reads tweets from `data/boulder_flood_geolocated_tweets.json` and sends them to the Kafka topic.
    - The consumer reads tweets from Kafka, processes them, and stores the results in Elasticsearch.

+---

+### Details of Each Component:
+1. **Producer**:
+   - Receives a continuous stream of tweets.
+   - Creates a Kafka topic for tweet ingestion.
+   - Stores the incoming tweet stream into the Kafka topic.

+2. **Consumer**:
+   - Reads incoming tweets from Kafka topic.
+   - Process tweets so that they are searchable over text, time and space.
+   - Extract hashtags and store them separately.
+   - Preform Sentiment Analysis to on each tweet based on text using Spark NLP.
+   - Writes the processed data to Elasticsearch.

+3. **Elasticsearch**:
+   - Use Elasticsearch as the storage engine for processed tweets.
+   - Design an appropriate mapping for geo-coordinates, timestamps, and text.

+4. **Kibana Dashboard**:
+   - Visualizes tweets on a map, trends over time, and sentiment distribution.
+   - Provide an input field asking a user to enter a keyword.
+   - Use Kibana to create visualizations and dashboards for:
+       -  Tweets containing that keyword displayed on a map based on geo-coordinates.
+       -  Temporal trend diagrams of tweets over time using aggregations (hourly and daily).
+       -  Sentiment analysis gauge reflecting average sentiment for tweets over a period of time.

+---